 Before you start shopping for a loan, it’s important to understand the difference between interest rate and APR.
 Both of these factors play a major role in the total amount you will pay over the course of your loan.

 While many people use these terms interchangeably, there are a few key differences that separate them.
-By understanding them, you’ll be able to get a better idea of how much your loan will cost you over time.
+By understanding them, you’ll get a better idea of how much your loan will cost you over time.

 Keep reading to learn the difference between interest rate and APR, which is more important, and where to find fair rates for your small business loan.

 What Is the Difference Between Interest Rate and APR?

 Though many borrowers think that interest rate and APR are the same things, there are a few important differences to note.

 Your interest rate is the amount of interest that your lender charges you to take out a loan.
 The interest rate is typically expressed as an annual percentage of the remaining principal balance of your loan.